emberjs/data/guides/relationships/features/links-mode.md

 ### Related Links May Be Provided by Handlers

 This means that, in order to use links mode, a relationship payload given to the cache MUST contain this related link.

-If your API does not provide this link, a request handler could be utilized to decorate an API response to add them provided that your handlers (or your API) are able to understand that link.
+If your API does not provide this link, a [request handler](https://api.emberjs.com/ember-data/release/classes/%3Cinterface%3E%20handler/) could be utilized to decorate an API response to add them provided that your handlers (or your API) are able to understand that link.

+Note that this approach can even work if your API requires you to send a POST request to fetch the relationship.
+[This blog post](https://runspired.com/2025/02/26/exploring-advanced-handlers.html) contains an overview of advanced request handling to achieve a similar aim for pagination.

 ### When a Relationship Is Fetched, the Related Link Is Used